istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 Please refer to the [IPv6 enabled cluster document](https://docs.google.com/document/d/1a6eZ6ldF2l7De3vX-SBAHmuJ00uxlgpPznHocG7zcfs) for more information.
 {{< /tip >}}

-There may be error messages similar to those found in this [issue](https://github.com/istio/istio/issues/34358) when using some istioctl commands, such as `istioctl proxy-config`, `istioctl proxy-status` and `istioctl dashboard`, etc. All these commands are implemented via `Istio prot-forward`.
-The reason might be caused by the container runtime in the user's Kubernetes cluster.
+There may be error messages similar to those found in this [issue](https://github.com/istio/istio/issues/34358) when using some istioctl commands, such as `istioctl proxy-config`, `istioctl proxy-status` and `istioctl dashboard`, etc. All these commands are implemented via `Istio port-forward`.
+The error might be caused by the container runtime in the user's Kubernetes cluster.
 To avoid this error, please make sure to follow the rules:

 - `If Docker is the container runtime`： User needs to change the runtime from `Docker` to `containerd`,
 - `If containerd is the container runtime`： User should verify that the `containerd` version is higher than 1.5.0.